rodercode/reponsive-design-exercises/README.md

-## Responsive Design
+# Responsive Design

-# What I have learned
+## What I have learned
-- Create responsive navbar
+- Create a responsive navbar

-# How to run this application
+## How to run this application

-# Tools been used
+## Tools been used
-* Html, Css and Typescript
+* HTML, CSS and Typescript
 * Tailwind, Vue 3
 * npm, vite